 The study of advanced topics in the use of electronic spreadsheets.
 Hands-on experience will be provided through the use of a popular spreadsheet software package such as Microsoft Excel.

-Prerequisite: Grade of C or better in CISM 2201 or CISM 1100 or have a working knowledge of a spreadsheet package.
+Prerequisite: Grade of C or better in CISM 2201 or CISM 1100 or have a working knowledge of a spreadsheet package and a Compass score of at least 30 or completion of MATH 0097.